Mizzou-CBMI/COSMOS2/docs/introduction.rst

 Introduction
 ============

-Kosmos is a workflow management system for Python.
+Cosmos is a workflow management system for Python.
 It allows you to efficiently program complex workflows of command line tools that automatically take advantage of a compute cluster, and provides a runweb interface to monitor, debug, and analyze your jobs.
-Kosmos is able to scale on a traditional cluster such as :term:`LSF` or :term:`SGE` with a shared filesystem.
+Cosmos is able to scale on a traditional cluster such as :term:`LSF` or :term:`SGE` with a shared filesystem.
 It is especially powerful when combined with spot instances on `Amazon Web Services <aws.amazon.com>`_ and `StarCluster <http://star.mit.edu/cluster/docs/latest/>`_

-Kosmos is owned and copywrited by Harvard Medical School.
+Cosmos is owned and copywrited by Harvard Medical School.

 Features
 ________

 * Written in python which is easy to learn, powerful, and popular.
-A programmer with limited experience can begin writing Kosmos workflows right away.
+A programmer with limited experience can begin writing Cosmos workflows right away.
 * Powerful syntax and system for the creation of complex workflows.
 * Keeps track of workflows, job information, and resource utilization and provenance in an SQL database.
 * The ability to visualize all jobs and job dependencies as a convenient image.